rspamd/docs.rspamd.com/docs/modules/rbl.md

 - `selector` - one or more selectors producing data to look up in this RBL; see section on selectors for more information
 - `unknown` (false) - yield default symbol if `returncodes` or `returnbits` is specified and RBL returns unrecognised result
 - `whitelist_exception` - for whitelists; list of symbols which will not act as whitelists
+- `ignore_defaults` (false) - ignore default settings for this RBL (useful for custom configurations)
+- `disable_monitoring` (false) - disable monitoring for this RBL
+- `random_monitored` - use random address for monitoring instead of fixed; automatically set based on check type if not specified
+- `process_script` - Lua code string to process the lookup request before sending

 Some examples of using RBL: